UOA-CS732-SE750-Students-2024/project-group-noble-narwhals/README.md

 - Every component file should be in the `components` folder.
 - IF a component have sub-components, please create a folder for it and put the sub-components in it.
 - For the hooks, please put them in the `hooks` folder.
+### For the style
+- Please use variables for colors, etc in the `tailwind.config.js` file.
 ---

 # COMPSCI 732 / SOFTENG 750 project - Team Noble Narwhals